Big game at bottom, Clark and Hammell in spotlight

 A festive feast of Scottish football continues with a full card of Premiership games on Wednesday.

-There's plenty of winter tales behind the fixtures and here is a taste of what you need to look out for...
+There are plenty of winter tales behind the six fixtures and here is a selection of what to look out for...

 - Everything you need to know about your Premiership club